sswahn/stackline/README.md

 # 📊 Stackline · Retail Data Visualization Challenge

-Welcome to the Retail Data Visualization Challenge!
+Welcome to the Stackline Retail Data Visualization Challenge!
 This React project presents retail data in a dynamic and engaging way through a line chart and an interactive table.

 ## ✨ Features
 - Line Chart: Visualize retail data trends with an intuitive line chart.